Ebazhanov/linkedin-skill-assessments-quizzes/android/android-quiz.md

 #### Q4.
 Why might push notifications stop working?

 - [x] all of these answers
-- [ ] The device token is not being sent to push provider correctly.
+- [ ] The device token is not being sent to push the provider correctly.
-- [ ] Google Play Services is not installed on the deivce/emulator.
+- [ ] Google Play Services is not installed on the device/emulator.
 - [ ] Battery optimization is turned on on the device.

 #### Q5.
 What is the correct set of component classes needed to implement a RecyclerView of items that displays a list of widgets vertically?